Eczema; atopic; dermatitis; skin; itch; rashes; allergy; rash; itch;

 If a child's eczema suddenly gets worse, it may be due to an infection.
 See your doctor as extra treatment may be needed.

 - Babies with eczema have a pinkish-red, scaly rash which is very itchy.
 This is often on their faces, scalp, behind the ears, over the body and on the arms and legs.
 The rash can get lumpy, weep and crust.

 - As children grow, the eczema tends to clear from the face and scalp, and be mostly in the elbows, behind the knees, on wrists and hands.

 - Eczema may get better as the child grows older and it may be gone by adolescence or adulthood.
 Some forms of eczema start in adult life.

 - Children who are born into families where there are allergies are more likely to develop atopic (allergy-type) diseases such as asthma, hay fever and eczema.

 - The child's skin has less body oils that usually keep skin supple and intact.

-- When the skin is damaged, moisture evaporates from the skin, cells shrink and this cause cracks.
+- When the skin is damaged and the barrier is impaired, moisture evaporates from the skin, cells shrink and this causes cracks.

 - Allergens and other irritants can get in and lead to a reaction that causes the skin to feel itchy.
 The rash is made worse by rubbing and scratching.

-- The rash of eczema can be triggered by many things including virus infections, irritation or infection.
+- The rash of eczema can be triggered by many things including virus infections, irritation, teething or infection.
 The child may be allergic to some foods, or to substances in the air such as pollens and the droppings of house-dust mites.